Table of Contents

 Vultures in Mesoamerican Culture

 Vultures were respected birds in Aztec culture, often depicted on the headdresses of various deities as well as on ceramic vessels.
-Although they feed on carrion, these birds are known to kill for food and were, therefore, associated with human sacrifice.
+Vultures in Aztec culture, primarily scavengers, were respected and often depicted in art.
+While primarily associated with carrion, their symbolism extended to concepts of purification and the cycle of life and death.

 In ancient Mesoamerica, the vulture was associated with impurity and diseases as well as caves that were entrances to the underworld.
 Some believed that the vulture gained its power from the sun which also meant that the bird had power over the sun, and played a role in helping it to rise.